frankvegadelgado/p-versus-np/README.md

 1. **Exhaustive classification:** Formal proof that our classification (sparse/dense/bipartite/hub-heavy) covers all possible graph structures, OR
 2. **Counterexample construction:** An adversarial graph where all five heuristics simultaneously achieve ratio $\geq \sqrt{2}$

-The absence of such counterexamples across 233+ diverse instances, combined with theoretical analysis of complementarity, provides strong evidence for sub-$\sqrt{2}$ performance, but does not constitute a complete worst-case proof.
+The absence of such counterexamples across 233+ diverse instances, combined with theoretical analysis of complementarity, provides strong evidence for sub $\sqrt{2}$ performance, but does not constitute a complete worst-case proof.

 ---